HowProgrammingWorks/Reusable/Exercises.en.md

 `square(x: number): number` calculating square of x.
 - Implement function `cube` with signature
 `cube(x: number): number` calculating cube of x.
-- Call `square` and `cube` in loop 0 to 9, pass results to function `average` on each iteration.
+- Call `square` and `cube` in loop 0 to 9 in order to calculate square and cube of the loop variable, on each iteration pass these results to function `average`.
 Add calculation results to array and return this array from function `calculate`.

-Call functions `square` and `cube` in loop, then pass their results to function `average`.
-Print what `average` returns.

 ## Objects